mohdrayyan130/Password-Generator/README.md

 ## 💡 Why I Built This

 I made this project mainly to practice working with DOM manipulation and handling user inputs in JavaScript.
-It was also a fun way to create something useful — I always need strong passwords, so I figured why not build my own generator?
+It was also a fun way to create something useful, I always need strong passwords, so I figured why not build my own generator?

 Along the way, I got more comfortable with conditionals, event listeners, and dynamic UI logic.
-It's simple, but solid — and I'm proud of how it turned out.
+It's simple, but solid and I'm proud of how it turned out.

 ---